 What is a Void Cheque Used for?

-Void cheques are created for various reasons, and you will need to know when to use them.
-Let’s go over some situations where you might need one:
+Void cheques serve various purposes, and understanding when and why to use them is important.
+Let’s explore some situations where you might need a void cheque:

-If you recently started a new job and would like to have your paycheck directly deposited into your account, then your employer will probably need a void cheque to set up a direct payroll deposit.
+- Direct Deposits: When you start a new job and wish to have your salary directly deposited into your bank account, your employer may require a void cheque.
+Providing a void cheque allows them to set up a direct payroll deposit efficiently.
+Direct deposits are common for employees, and void cheques streamline the process for the payroll department.

 How to Void a Cheque

-If you have a blank cheque, all you need is to boldly and legibly write VOID on the front of the cheque.
+- Boldly and legibly write the word “VOID” on the front of the cheque.

 Alternatives to Void Cheques